omr-turbo/gc-arrays-tutorial/worksheet.md

 };
 ```

 The `RefArray` is layed out very similarly to the `BinArray`.
 Again, the first element must be the `ArrayHeader`, and storage for the references will be allocated past the end of the struct.
-The RefArray has some additional member functions which will come in handy when we need to scan the arrray.
+The RefArray has some additional member functions which will come in handy when we need to scan the array's references.

 Define the `refArraySize` helper function: